Payouts User Interface Integration Guide

 Some countries use a comma as the decimal separator.
 In such cases, use quotes instead:

 You can now upload your payment file.
-Before you upload the file, verify these requirements on met:
+Before you upload the file, verify these requirements are met:

 - The payments file is a .TXT or .CSV file.